Simhyeon/r4d/docs/meta.md

 ### TODOs

-* [ ] Error message should indicate which line caused an error Might be a better idea to save context in lexor or parser.
+* [ ] Line ending consistency
-* [ ] I think, namespacing is not working properly with caller, so that every caller is @MAIN@ However it does look not a problem
+* [ ] I think, namespacing is not working properly with caller, so that every caller is @MAIN@
-* [ ] Make undef line is deleted
-Add new struct invoke\_context so that other macro definition can also contains contexts.
-* [ ] Failed macro stops further evlaution.
-- Should it be a feature? or be fixed?
-I'm not even sure if it is a bug or not.
-* [ ] Make syscmd call unsafe and allow only when sudo was given
-* [-] Improve modularlity
-Define is not basic macro but reserved macro for now, Change this into basic macro for better readability and maintainability.
-Though it has some benefits, I don't think it is necessary to refactor.
-* [ ] Err redirection option
-Should crate new function, because there is no such standard way to redirect error
+- However it doesn't look like a problem, refactor later contexts.
 * [ ] New basic macros
-  * [ ] Data macro from data
-  * [ ] Text format
-    * [ ] CSV macro
-      * [ ] csv query
-      * [ ] csv to markdown table
-      * [ ] csv to wikitext table

 ### How one should parse macro invocation?